wildthinkslaboratory/blog-kit/_pages/calculus/FTC/ftc1.md

 ##### Notes Before You Begin

 - This explanation is not designed for phones or small screens.
-- This explanation assumes some understanding of calculus.
-This explanation builds on the ideas in Visual Calculus primer found [here](https://wildthinks.org/)
+- This explanation builds on the ideas in my Visual Calculus primer found [here](https://wildthinks.org/)
 - Some pages are taking a little while to display.
 Not sure why.
 They will eventually show up.
 - There are lots of $mouseovers$ and [buttons](::something/button,transparent,draggable,closeable,outline,center,shadow,lightbox) in the text.
 They all do something so don't miss any.
 - the intervals on the final two pages are draggable.
 That means you can change the size of the $[a,b]$ interval by dragging the dots on the $x$ axis (when they show up).